CHICAGO EXOTICS ANIMAL HOSPITAL

 Introduction

 The domestic ferrets, Mustela putorius furo, is a descendent of the European polecat.
 Its Latin name is very descriptive.
-Mustela is derived form the Latin word for weasel, and puto is Latin for “to smell bad”.
+Mustela is derived form the Latin word for weasel, and putorius is Latin for “to smell bad”.
 The characteristic odor of the ferret is produced form numerous glands spread throughout the skin and two main odor-producing glands called the anal glands.
 Most ferrets have been “descented” prior to purchase, which means the main odor producing “glands” have been surgically removed.

 Ferrets tend to be very gentle and playful pets.
 They are extremely curious and often get into mischief if left unattended.
 Please note that juvenile ferrets can be “nippy” and should not be let alone with small children.